FidelM345/FaangDataStructuresAndAlgo/README.md

 # FAANG 📜Datastructures and 🛣Algorithms Practice Questions.
+(Project is still under development.
+It will be updated Daily)
 > **About** <br>In this repo I highlight some of the commonly asked questions in the **FAANG** companies' interviews.
 FAANG stands for (Facebook, Amazon, Apple, Netflix and Google).
 The questions are not only limited to the 5 mentioned companies, but they are also commonly asked by other FAANG like companies such as Microsoft, PayPal, IBM etc.